JayanthYadav123/rnn-stock-price-prediction/README.md

 To develop a Recurrent Neural Network model for stock price prediction.

 ## Problem Statement and Dataset

+Developing an RNN model for stock price prediction involves leveraging historical market data to capture temporal dependencies.
+The goal is to design an LSTM or GRU-based architecture capable of learning sequential patterns in stock prices for accurate forecasting.

 <img width="407" alt="image" src="https://github.com/JayanthYadav123/rnn-stock-price-prediction/assets/94836154/a866766e-ea41-4ab1-8086-def2a15018fe">